Tracht/chitterChallenge/README.md

 -------
 Build a front-end single-page-app to interface with this API.
 [The API documentation is here](https://github.com/makersacademy/chitter_api_backend).
 The API supports the following interactions:
-Completed
+* Completed
-* Viewing all Tweets, Creating Users, Logging in
+  * View all Tweets, Create Users, Log in
-In progress
+* In progress
-* Logging out
+  * Log out
-TBD
+* TBD
-* Posting Tweets, Viewing individual Tweets, Deleting Tweets, Liking Tweets, Unliking Tweets
+  * Post Tweets, View individual Tweets, Delete Tweets, Like/Unlike Tweets

 Planning
 -------